AppliedAcousticsChalmers/nidaqmxAio/README.md

 ### Prerequisites

-You need to be able to run python scripts on your system with version >3.6 installed. nidaqmx supports only Windows OS.
+You need to be able to run python scripts on your system with version 3.6.x installed. nidaqmx supports only Windows OS.
-Python prerequisites found in `requirements.txt`.
+Python prerequisites are found in `requirements.txt`.

+### Installation
+It is strongly advised to create a virtual environment having a python 3.6 installation and install all the required packages there using `pip install -r requirements.txt ` in the project's folder.
+For management of multiple versions of python on windows, use [`pyenv-win`](https://github.com/pyenv-win/pyenv-win#installation).
+A guide for creating and managing virtual environment can be found [here](https://realpython.com/python-virtual-environments-a-primer/)

 ### Usage
 Run `python run_meas.py -c <configuration_file_name.yml` to run using the specified configuration file.
 An example configuration file is provided.